Honors & Awards

-A member of Nebraska's back-to-back national championship teams in 1994 and 1995, Steve Volin was a contributor on an offensive line that claimed an NCAA rushing title with an impressive 399.8 yards per game on the ground.
+A member of Nebraska's back-to-back national championship teams in 1994 and 1995, Volin was a contributor on an offensive line that claimed a 12th NCAA rushing title with an impressive 399.8 yards per game on the ground.
 A two-year letterman, Volin was a standout in the classroom for the Huskers, earning second-team CoSIDA Academic All-America honors.
 A CoSIDA All-District VII selection, Volin was also an academic All-Big Eight pick in 1995.

 The 6-2, 290-pounder was one of four Huskers to earn CoSIDA Academic All-America honors in 1995, joining first-team center Aaron Graham, fellow offensive guard Steve Ott, and fullback Brian Schuster.
 Volin, Graham and Ott were the only seniors on NU's two-deep offensive line in 1995.

 Volin appeared in 10 games as a senior, backing up All-Big Eight left guard Aaron Taylor.
-Volin and the rest of the Husker offensive line did not allow a sack the entire 1995 season and the offensive line was flagged for only six penalities throughout the year.
+Volin and the rest of the Husker offensive line did not allow a sack the entire 1995 season and the offensive line was flagged for only six penalties throughout the year.

 Volin played in four games as a reserve guard but did not letter.